mattharmer/expo-boilerplate/README.md

 ## BoilerPlate Installation

-Develop and test the boilerplate using setup-dev.sh chmod +x scripts/setup-dev.sh
+# Develop and test the boilerplate using setup-dev.sh
+chmod +x scripts/setup-dev.sh
 # From the root of your boilerplate project
 npm run setup
 Then run
 npm run ts:check
+Then run
+npm run start:clear

-Once the boilerplate is ready, use create-project.sh to create new projects from it ./create-project.sh test-expo-app
+# Once the boilerplate is ready, use create-project.sh to create new projects from it
+./create-project.sh

-After running users need to:
+# After running users need to:

 1. Configure Firebase:
    - Create a Firebase project